poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `MT_Haplogroup` column is meant to store the human mitochondrial DNA haplogroup for the respective individual in a simple string.
 The entry can be arbitrarily precise.
 A software tool to determine the MT haplogroup is for example [Haplogrep](https://haplogrep.i-med.ac.at).

 The `Y_Haplogroup` column holds the respective human Y-chromosome DNA haplogroup in a simple string.
-Arbitrary precision applies here as well.
+The notation should follow a syntax with the main branch + the most terminal derived Y-SNP separated with a minus symbol (e.g. R1b-P312).

 ## Library properties

-In case of multiple libraries: merge.

 The `Source_Tissue` column documents the skeletal, soft tissue or other elements from which source material for DNA library preparation have been extracted.
 If multiple libraries have been taken from different elements, these can be listed separated by `;`.
 Specific bone names should be reported with an underscore (e.g. bone_phalanx, tooth_molar).